|Images: Shark Teeth Sample||Text: Field Trip||Images: On-Site||Images: Fossils|

 An additional once-popular proposal was that the Middle Miocene Sharktooth Hill area was a great calving ground for marine mammals, an irresistible attraction for sharks who seasonally feasted on the animals gathered there to give birth.
 Unfortunately, there is a paucity of juvenile sea mammal bones in the deposit--not the amount one would reasonably expect to find preserved in the Round Mountain Silt Member of the Temblor Formation had the area witnessed for thousands upon thousands of seasons youngsters cavorting in the same warm waters that held their predators--the sharks.

 This is but a sampling of the ideas proposed to account for the Sharktooth Hill bone bed.
-Unfortunately (for the theorists who suggested them), all but one of the above proposals--the turbidity current idea, specifically--are quite simply put, flat-out wrong.
-They have been disproved.
-Over the the years, there have probably been as many hypotheses advanced as there are theorists to invent them.
-Suffice it to say that no one single explanation, save the turbidty current proposal, has yet been delivered to answer all the questions posed by this famous bone bed of the Middle Miocene.
+Unfortunately (for the theorists who suggested them), all but one of the above proposals--the turbidity current idea, specifically--are quite simply put flat-out wrong.
+They have been disproved, falsified.
+Over the years, there have probably been as many hypotheses advanced as there are scientific speculators to invent them.
+Suffice it to say that no one single explanation, save the turbidity current proposal, has yet been delivered to answer all the questions posed by this famous bone bed of the Middle Miocene.

 In early 2009, though, some researchers claimed that the problem had been solved once and for all.
 The "definitive" explanation--as published by The Geological Society Of America in a paper entitled, "Origin of a widespread marine bonebed deposited during the middle Miocene Climatic Optimum" by Nicholas D. Pyenson, Randall B. Irmis, Jere H. Lipps, Lawrence G. Barnes, Edward D. Mitchell, Jr., and Samuel A. McLeod--is that the Sharktooth Hill Bone Bed accumulated slowly above a local disconformity over a maximum of 700 thousand years due to sediment starvation timed to a major transgressive-regressive cycle during middle Miocene times 15.9 to 15.2 million years ago.
 The upshot here, according to the authors, is that the world-famous bone-bed is not the product of a mass dying, neither is it the inevitable result of red-tide poisoning, nor the remains of animals killed by volcanic eruptions, nor the preservations of vertebrates through the concentrating action of turbidity currents--not even the site of a long-term calving region where sea mammals birthed and sharks hunted can fully explain the fabulous bonanza bone layer.
 The Sharktooth Hill Bone Bed came about, the scientists claim, over thousands of years due to slow, steady bone accumulation during a period of geologic time when very little clastic sedimentation (sands and silts and muds) occurred.